 SEND drop-in template

 Lessons show

-Assessment in formation shows
+Assessment information shows

-Strateg Evidence

-Evidence
+Strategy Evidence

-symbols
+Visuals - pictures, diagrams, signs, symbols

 Step by step directions

-Rephras sed modified language
+Rephrased modified language

-Sentend ce starters
+Sentence starters

 Writing frames

 Scribes used/IT

 Key words defined/highlighted

 Topic lists

 Clear beginnings

 Clear endings

 Seating

 Background on white board

 Font appropriate size on whiteboard and worksheet

 Appropriate tasks

 Challenge in tasks

 Worksheets adapted to students needs

 Spacing on worksheets and boards makes it easy to read

-Questioning is differentiated and scaffolds learning; there is challenge.
+Questioning is differentiated and

+scaffolds learning; there is challenge.

 Other

-.
-1

-Are the students encouraged, interest and engaged in their learning? еа
+Are the students encouraged, interest ed

+and engaged in their learning?
-Use a consent in lease a beautiful and for

 Has support in lesson been planned fo or?

-Are difficult students/situations manage effectively? ged
+Are difficult students/situations

+managed effectively?

 Are students receiving focused verbal